seladb/github-traffic-stats/README.md

 ## Installation ##

-This script requires Python 2.7, I haven't tested it on Python 3 yet.
+This script requires Python 3 (Python 2.7 is no longer supported).

 The requirements for this script are described in [requirements.txt](https://github.com/seladb/github-traffic-stats/blob/master/requirements.txt).